vishvAsa/AgamaH_vaiShNavaH/rAmAnuja-sampradAyaH/tattvam/yAmunaH/Agama-prAmANyam_en.md

 20\.
 OBJECTION.
 But since the applicability' of the dharma cannot be shown by any of the means of knowledge, how can a book on it be composed?
 REPLY.
 Don't argue like that: for the Bhagavan who, of course, has an immediate intuition of dharma and adharma through the knowledge which is natural to Him has had this Book called Veda composed out of compassion for the world.
 21\.
 OBJECTION.
 But does this intuition or perception also encompass dharma and adharma?
 REPLY.
 Certainly.
-How else would the Bhagavän be able to give rise to such effects as body, world etc.?
+How else would the Bhagavān be able to give rise to such effects as body, world etc.?
 For the maker of such effects must be one who is capable of perceiving their material and instrumental causes.
 Now, dharma and adharma are the instrumental causes of the world"; this is also the consensus of the Mimāmsakas.
 Consequently we must postulate a certain person who has this perceptual knowledge; and that person must also be the one who created the Veda at the beginning.
 22\.
 If one contends that such entities as mountains, earth and the like are not effects, the "answer is as follows:
 L
 3